UCB-BioE-Anderson-Lab/EVODEX/README.md

 # EVODEX

 EVODEX is a Python package that provides tools for the prediction of mechanistically plausible reaction products, validation of reactions, and mass spectrometry interpretation.
 It can be installed via PyPI for immediate use in Python projects.
 Alternatively, users can clone the repository to run the full mining pipeline and generate a customized dataset or website.

+⚠️ This project depends on a narrow window of compatible package versions.
+It is strongly recommended to use Python 3.11.13 and avoid newer Python versions unless you are familiar with rebuilding the RDKit dependency stack using Conda.

 # Current Release
 This is the EVODEX.1 collection.
 All IDs start with 'EVODEX.1' and are immutable, ensuring they can be externally referenced without collisions or missing references.
 Future distributions will be numbered EVODEX.2, EVODEX.3, etc., and may not have reverse compatibility with previous EVODEX.0 IDs.
 For example, EVODEX.1-E2 may not represent the same SMIRKS as EVODEX.0-E2.